netxms/netxms-doc/admin/event-processing.rst

 Executes provided command name defined in this nodes agent configuration file.
-To this command can be given parameters in format: ``commandName param1 param2 param3...`` Check that user under witch :file:`nxagentd` process run has permission to run this command.
+To this command can be given parameters in format: ``commandName param1 param2 param3...`` Check that user under which :file:`nxagentd` process run has permission to run this command.

 As the :guilabel:`Remote Host` can be used hostname or object name(int format: ``@objectName``).